akaribrahim/here-maps-drawing/README.md

 |           onSuccess |        Callback function returning map objects        | `({map, platform, behavior, ui}) => {}` |     No     |

 **PolygonDraw**

-> You can pass the map object to this component with the HereMapContainer component of this library or in a different way.

 > With the onSuccess method, we can take the `map, platform, ui, behavior` objects and perform all the operations written in the HereMaps document.